daisyliu0225/Mario_Firebase/README.md

 The effects in the world map are animations and sound effects.

 ### Info bar
 The info bar is always stuck on the camera.
-It shows the remaining lives, time, coins and also the score.
+It shows the remaining lives, time, coins and also the score.<br>
+The info mentioned has the same sequence as the picture below.<br>
 - info bar
 - ![info bar](readme/info.png)